eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/docs/authentication-methods.md

 | Requires PKI?                  | ❌        | ❌       | ✅                 |
 | Management complexity          | Low      | Medium  | High              |
 | Enterprise adoption            | Medium   | Growing | High              |

+As of today, certificate-based authentication can be considered a more traditional and enterprise-oriented version of modern passwordless systems.